 The ratio of the resistive voltage divider sets the output voltage, and the absolute value of the resistors sets the divider string current.
-For lower divider string currents, the small 50 nA (0.1 μA maximum) FB bias current should be taken into account when calculating the resistor values.
+When calculating the resistor values for lower divider string currents, take into account the small 50 nA (0.1 μA maximum) FB bias current.
 The FB bias current can be ignored for a higher divider string current; however, using small feedback resistors degrades efficiency at very light loads.